stefan-hoeck/idris2-json/src/Doc/Tutorial.md

 representation, allowing greater flexibility in how data is encoded and decoded.
-While we will use the `JSON` type from `Language.JSON` in this tutorial, users on one of the Javascript backends might opt for going via some (immutable) wrapper around Javascript `object`s, thus having access to the highly optimized parser and stringifier of the backend (this is what [idris2-dom](https://github.com/stefan-hoeck/idris2-dom) does).
+While we will use the `JSON` type from `Language.JSON` in this tutorial, users on one of the JavaScript backends might opt for going via some (immutable) wrapper around JavaScript `object`s, thus having access to the highly optimized parser and stringifier of the backend (this is what [idris2-dom](https://github.com/stefan-hoeck/idris2-dom) does).
 This tutorial is a literate Idris2 file, hence: